My Information Operating System Part 2: Collecting

 At the top, there are several attributes.
 The statuses consist of "Waiting," "Processing," and "Processed."
 I'll explain the headers in Part 3, but at the bottom, you'll see one of the highlights brought in by Readwise.
 All of your highlights and notes will be nested under that header.

 In the Readwise Roam export configuration screen, you can define a template for your imports using Jinja templates.
-To use my template, copy the code below into your export configuration:
+To use my template, grab the code for free below:

 Once you pick which existing saved articles you want to export and save your configuration, Readwise will begin exporting your selected articles to Roam, which will show up in your daily notes.